simonpenel/rectree2svg/README.md

 https://crates.io/crates/rectree2svg

-The API functions and methods are tagged "API" in the Rust package documentation (https://docs.rs/rectree2svg)
+The API functions and methods are tagged as "API" in the Rust package documentation (https://docs.rs/rectree2svg)

+ Semantic Versioning Specification applies only to "API" tagged functions and methods.

 You may find code  examples in the "examples" directory.